 Erin has participated in research covering a diverse range of topics such as healthcare access for the uninsured, emergency department utilization, Medicaid quality improvement, prenatal employment leave policies, healthcare workforce sustainability, web-based care coordination programs, immunizations, arthritis and osteoporosis.
 Before returning to school to pursue her PhD, she was the Acting Executive Director of Health Policy Research Northwest, a nonprofit organization focused on execution of community health needs assessments, healthcare administrative data analytics, and program evaluations.
 Her efforts to measure community health status have been presented at national conferences and in publications.

 Throughout her career, Erin has remained active in academia, holding an Adjunct appointment at University of Oregon from 2009 - 2013, and a Visiting Scientist appointment at OHSU since 2013.
 She remains committed to grassroots efforts as a member of local community health improvement coalitions and advisory boards.
-Erin currently serves locally on the United Way Research & Evaluation Committee and the Community Health Improvement Plan Metrics Committee.
+Erin serves regularly on the United Way Research & Evaluation Committee and the Community Health Improvement Plan Metrics Committee.
 In addition, she is a member of the national Orthopedic Forum’s Outcomes Task Force.
 In 2018, Erin received the Louis R. Osternig Clinical Education Award from the University of Oregon, Department of Human Physiology.

 Tessa K., BS, CCRC joined the Slocum Foundation in 2014 to manage and coordinate the University of Oregon's NIH R01 trial examining the impact of essential amino acid supplementation in total knee arthroplasty patients.
 Under the direction of the study Principal Investigator, Hans Dreyer, PhD, PT, Tessa combines her background in clinical orthopedics with her formal education in Human Physiology.